 3 Initial Things to Look Out for When Buying a Used Car

-6 months ago admin Comments Off on 3 Initial Things to Look Out for When Buying a Used Car
+5 years ago Kelvin Braden Comments Off on 3 Initial Things to Look Out for When Buying a Used Car

 Brand new cars tend to be very, very expensive.
 Not only that, but they also tend to lose their value incredibly quickly, often making them a false investment.
 When you could get a used car in great condition for a fraction of the price, the old arguments that a new car will cost less in upkeep and will last far longer simply don’t hold up.
 On the other hand, however, some buyers do get stung by purchasing a vehicle that’s on its last legs.
 This can lead to expensive repairs bills and bothersome breakdowns.
 So, how do you know whether you’re getting a good deal?
 Here are 3 key things you should initially look out for when buying a used car.

 First things first, you should take a look at the overall exterior condition of the car.
 Focus on the paintwork and look out for any discolouration that could indicate damage or rust.
 Scrutinise the vehicle for any marks or dents that could signify a previous accident, as this may affect its functionality and future upkeep costs.
 If there are any suspicious marks, you can ask the owner about them or even pay for a car history report.
 Using the registration plate number as an identifier, this will allow you to find out whether the vehicle in question has ever been written off, stolen or even whether it has outstanding finance that could sting you later down the line.

 - Buy from a Registered Trader